 The number of foreigners holding trade licence culminated at the end of 1997 (almost 63 thousand persons) for the first time, rising almost 3.5 times compared to the end of 1994.
 In 1998 it dropped by almost one third compared to the previous year.
 Since 2000 the trend in the number of these working foreigners has been substantially affected by the amendment to the Trade Licensing Act.
 The Act amendment made the conditions for obtaining a long-term visa for the purpose of business stricter and this led to a relatively huge drop in the number of these persons in 2002.
 Since the following year, however, the number of trade licence bearers was increasing and at the end of 2005 it reached more than 67 thousand persons.
 In 2006 the number of foreigners-entrepreneurs slightly dropped, but in the following year 2007 it increased up to the level of 69 thousand persons.
 In 2008 the number of foreigners reached already 77.2 thousand.
 The increment of foreigners in business then accelerated in 2009 when it increased year-on-year by 10.6 thousand to 87.8 thousand persons, i.e. by more than 13.7%.
-In 2010 it reached already 91 thousand.
-This year-on-year increase compensated to some extent a rather significant decrease in the number of foreigners with the status of employees, which was recorded, for example, among citizens of the Ukraine.
+In 2010 it reached 91 thousand and in 2011 it was already over 93 thousand persons.